About Williams County

 - Certified copies of recorded documents are available for a statutory fee, typically $2 for the first page and $1 for each additional page.

-- The Auditor's Office can be reached at and provides property tax assessment data, payment history, and parcel information.
+- The Auditor's Office can be reached through the office provides property tax assessment data, payment history, and parcel information.

 - Williams County Treasurer, located at the same address, collects property taxes and provides information on tax payments, delinquencies, and tax lien sales.